Best Espresso Machine 2026: Complete US Buyer's Guide

 Quick picks

 The Gaggia Classic Evo Pro is the best overall pick for anyone who wants to learn real espresso.
-The Breville Bambino Plus is the right call if you want good lattes without months of practice. *(Prices when reviewed: Gaggia approx $449, Bambino Plus approx $499)*
+The Breville Bambino Plus is the right call if you want good lattes without months of practice.
+If you're willing to spend into serious prosumer money for genuine pressure profiling and don't mind a US-only boutique machine, the Fellow Espresso Series 1 is the most interesting new option in that premium bracket this year.

 What you're actually spending